 late 2014 – virtually creating the voice control market – and took a commanding

 Google Assistant came to market in mid-2017, but the tide is quickly turning towards it.

-eMarket analysts state that Amazon’s US share will continue to shrink while those of its rivals will grow and overtake it by 2020.
-Particularly as Google Assistant support increases with brands like Sonos, LG, Panasonic, Sony, Lenovo and of course Google’s hardware.
+eMarket analysts state that Amazon’s US share will continue to shrink while its rivals will grow and overtake it by 2020.
+Particularly as Google Assistant support increases with brands like Sonos, LG, Panasonic, Bose, Sony, Lenovo, and Google’s hardware.